 Merely refusing to cooperate with an arrest does not rise to the level of resisting arrest.
-Similarly, in order to show that a person is guilty of resisting arrest, the prosecution must be able to show that the accused was about to be arrested, searched, or transported.
-In other words, using force to resist what would be considered a detention does not rise to the level of a resisting arrest charge.
+Similarly, in order to prove that a person is guilty of resisting arrest, the prosecution must be able to show that the accused was about to be arrested, searched, or transported.
+In other words, using force to resist what would be considered detention does not rise to the level of a resisting arrest charge.

 The Texas Court of Criminal Appeals in Dobbs v.
 State, concluded that “the statutory language plainly requires a use of force directed “against” the officer himself, not against his broader goal of effectuating an arrest.
 More information regarding resisting arrest can be found in Penal Code Section 38.03.

 - First, if, before the actor offers any resistance, the peace officer (or person acting at his direction) uses or attempts to use greater force than necessary to make the arrest or search then the use of force is justified.

-If a deadly weapon is used to Resist Arrest, the offense becomes a third degree felony and the punishment ranges from two years to ten years in prison and up to a $10,000 fine.
+If a deadly weapon is used to resist arrest, the offense becomes a third degree felony and the punishment ranges from two years to ten years in prison and up to a $10,000 fine.

 What should you do if you are charged with Resisting Arrest?